-Adding a user with FTP enabled, creates a FTP only user in the Mac OS X system user database.
-Existing Mac OS X users that are added to the iTools user
+Adding a user with FTP enabled, creates a FTP only user in the Mac OS X

 Once a user name and password have been entered, the new entry will show up in the table in alphabetical order.
 FTP user root directories are shown as paths.